 This is a largely autobiographical play described as a Play with Poetry.
 It tells the story about what happens when Angie, a performance poet, meets Pete another performance poet and the one year they had together before he dies.
 Surprisingly perhaps, given the subject matter, this is a very amusing if ultimately poignant play.

 Three retired opera singers sit in the music room of their care home, awaiting a new arrival.
 When it turns out to be Reggie’s ex-

 Adapted from the famous novel by Robert Louis Stevenson, this is a darker, more adult and authentic telling of the story of how the lure of treasure can change a man.
 Friendships and loyalties are all put to the test..

 What did you expect?

-Wyrd Sisters is TADS’ next production, to be presented at the Roses Theatre on 23rd and 24th March 2019.
+Wyrd Sisters is TADS’ next production, to be presented at the Roses on 23rd and 24th March 2019.
 Rehearsals are held on Monday evenings at Tewkesbury Town Hall.

 How’s it going?

 A competition to celebrate a range of talents from the area

 More general information about our society and its history is available at tads.org.uk and on our Facebook page.